tarantool/crud/README.md

 Exactly one routing form must be specified.
 Routing values are not added to the function arguments: the target receives exactly the values from `args`.
+An explicit bucket id must be a Lua integer in the range from 1 to the bucket count configured for the selected vshard router.
+LuaJIT cdata values are not accepted by this API.
 On success, all returned values are preserved in `result.returns`.
 CRUD does not treat the second returned value as an error.